nukuutos/beaurel-client/README.md

 Client side is tested mostly by e2e tests (cypress) that are located on API repo.
 There is jest tests that testing main functionality of complex functions related to booking.

+## 📈 Code statistic

+To show the size of this project, I want to note the statistics of the number of lines of code.
+Lines number of src <ins>**client**</ins> folder on commit [ece0713](https://github.com/nukuutos/beaurel-client/tree/ece0713cbaba69ea24e9247908f42e2ec7d2b102) is 28134:

+- 10620 .jsx
+- 9774 .js
+- 7740 .scss

 ## 📜 License

 There's no license 🤗.
 According to **github**: